Diagnostics

 Faster, cheaper, better diagnostics become available

 CRISPR-based diagnostic methods are developed for a variety of targets, including cancer, viruses and other pathogens.
-Rapid, reliable, widespread whole genome sequencing shortens rare disease diagnosis and cancer diagnosis, prognosis, and management.
-Cost drops to $100 or $200 a genome.12 Therapeutic investment explodes.
-Genome targeting for pathogen diagnosis comes to point of care settings, including pharmacogenomics when drugs are prescribed.
+Rapid, reliable, widespread whole-genome sequencing shortens rare-disease diagnosis and cancer diagnosis, prognosis and management.
+Cost drops to $100-$200 a genome.17 Therapeutic investment explodes.
+Genome targeting for pathogen diagnosis comes to point-of-care settings, including pharmacogenomics when drugs are prescribed.
+AI interprets sequencing.

 10-yearhorizon

-The time for whole human genome sequencing drops to an hour.
-Same day diagnosis of cancers and rare diseases shortens time to treatment.
-Genome sequencing influences the choices of partners based on genetic compatibility, as well as retirement plans and insurance.
+The time for whole-human-genome sequencing drops to an hour.
+Same-day diagnosis of cancers and rare diseases shortens time to treatment.
+Genome sequencing influences retirement plans and insurance.
+AI helps fill unmet need for genetic counsellors.

 25-yearhorizon